 Snowshoes

-The Canadian military beaver tail and "newer" bear paw magnesium snowshoes are great if you need a shoe to jump out of a plane with, or break trail a short distance through relatively shallow snow; however, a heavily overlooked ability the designers made was the shoes ability to provide loft in deep, fresh snow; these two simply dont provide enough loft in fresh snow - not remotly; is this due to the insufficent surface area or the wire weave material used on their decks?
-Likely both.
+The military beaver tail magnesium snowshoes are great if you need a shoe to jump out of a plane with, or break trail a short distance through relatively shallow snow; however, the shoes have very little ability to provide loft in deep, fresh snow; these simply dont provide enough loft in fresh snow - not remotly.
+This due to the insufficent surface area, the wire weave material used on their decks, and the non loft providing usless lip agle they designed into every relativly useless pair of shoes they made.

 magnesium snowshoe